sciant/wt-read-api/README.md

 ```bash
 npm run dev
 ```
-When `ETH_NETWORK=local` we run internally a script to deploy WT Index.
+When using a `local` config, we internally run a script to deploy WT Index.
 It is not immediate, so you might experience some errors in a first few seconds.
 And that's the reason why it is not used in the same manner in tests.